 Last but not least, a patient cost estimate program can improve staff productivity by automating repetitive tasks and reducing the need to hire new staff.
-This is especially true if you're part of the 75% of providers still relying on manual collection.
+This is especially true if you're part of the 75 percent of providers still relying on manual collection.
 According to the most recent CAQH Index Report, every automatically verified eligibility takes 14 minutes less than every manually verified one.
 Saving hours every day leads to lower labor costs and even higher staff satisfaction, as tedious tasks are taken from their desk.

-Most patient estimate tools have a cost per patient.
+Most patient estimate software tools charge per patient.
 As such, the ultimate cost of a patient cost estimate solution depends on your overall patient volume — the larger your practice, the more you will have to pay.

 The structure of your software may also influence the total cost.
 If your chosen software is standalone, you may not have to pay as much, but if your software comes as part of a suite, you may need to pay more, depending on what features you need.